 Step 1: Use a beard brush to exfoliate the skin below your facial hair before your shower.
 The brush will bring dandruff to the surface (not a good look) but you’ll find it easier to get rid of in the shower from here.

 Step 2: Cleanse, it is recommended by many grooming gods to use a lactic acid cleanser (not as scary as it sounds).
 The lactic acid is gentle enough not to harm your skin, however, it works to naturally dissolve dead skin.
 This will get to work and exfoliate any dry and flaky skin left after you brush.
+It is an effective method for how to stop beard dandruff.

 Step 3: Moisturise, applying a moisturiser can be quite difficult as it can be hard to get to the skin through your beard, using a beard oil is much easier and more effective.
 Oil will nourish the hair and hydrate the skin which can prevent future flaking.